-We believe the pay ratio reported above is a reasonable estimate calculated in a manner consistent with SEC rules based on our payroll and employment records.
-The pay ratio analysis of our employee population was conducted with October 1, 2021 as the determination date to identify our median employee, which date was within the last three months of the most recently completed fiscal year.
-For our last pay ratio analysis, we used September 30, 2018 as the determination date to identify the median employee, however we changed the date to October 1, 2021 to identify the median employee for our 2021 pay ratio disclosure to include the employees from the Able Services acquisition, which closed on September 30, 2021.
-We identified the median employee using base salary for each employee paid in that fiscal year (other than Mr. Salmirs), which we annualized for any permanent employee who did not work for the entire year (but did not annualize for temporary or seasonal employees).
-For purposes of identifying the median employee, we converted amounts paid in foreign currencies to U.S. dollars based on the applicable average exchange rate
+We identified the median employee for our 2021 pay ratio disclosure using base salary for each employee paid in that fiscal year (other than Mr. Salmirs), which we annualized for any permanent employee who did not work for the entire year (but did not annualize for temporary or seasonal employees).
+For purposes of identifying the median employee, we converted amounts paid in foreign currencies to U.S. dollars based on the applicable average exchange